paulvpop/clip-download-merge-save-open-access-gis-layers/tutorial.md

 For this tutorial, we will use the data from Google Open Buildings.
 You can view it at [Indian Open Maps viewer](https://indianopenmaps.com/viewer#source=/google-buildings/&map=7.71/28.345/94.558&terrain=false&base=Google+Hybrid).

-I will show three different methods to carry out merging and clipping - one using only R (most efficient), another using R and QGIS (moderately efficient) and the last one, only using QGIS (the leaste efficient).
+I will show three different methods to carry out merging and clipping - one using only R (most efficient for large files), another one only using QGIS (the least efficient for large files), and the last using R and QGIS (moderately efficient for large files).

+### Method B - only using QGIS

 **Step 1:** Download all the tiles that cover your area of interest from [here](https://sites.research.google/gr/open-buildings/#open-buildings-download ).
 These are quite large tiles.
 So, we need to clip them.